metagenom/Python_Coding_Standards/README.md

 		i += 1
 ```

-One can defining the parameters of a HMM hit as an object's properties.
+One can define the parameters of a HMM hit as an object's properties.

 ```
 class HMMHit(object):